• Home

 Official confirmations later emerged from both Washington and Abuja regarding the Christmas Day airstrikes.

-According to statements attributed to former U.S. President , the strikes were personally authorised as a response to what he described as the “vicious killing of innocent citizens” by ISIS-linked elements operating in Northwest Nigeria.
+According to statements attributed to U.S. President , the strikes were personally authorised as a response to what he described as the “vicious killing of innocent citizens” by ISIS-linked elements operating in Northwest Nigeria.

 The U.S. Africa Command also confirmed that the operation was carried out at the request of the Nigerian government, describing the mission as a joint counter-terrorism effort.